listlessbird/poland-ai-ts-workshop/exercises/08-retrieval/08.5-reranking/problem/readme.md

 ## Building the re-ranker

-Now here's the big to-do.
+Now here's the big TODO.
 We need a `generateObject` call that filters down to only the most relevant search results.
 This `generateObject` call is going to receive:

 - The search results (including their IDs)
 - The query that we asked it